OpenIIoT/OpenIIoT.Core/README.md

 ## About

-Symbiote is a cross-platform (via Mono) application manager written in C#.
+Symbiote is a cross-platform (via Mono) application platform written in C#.
 The code in this repository is a work in progress and has not yet reached an Alpha version.

 Constructive feedback/criticism is greatly appreciated but contributions to this repository will not be accepted at this time.